aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 # Migrate from v1 to v2 of the AWS IoT SDK for Java

-The AWS IoT Device SDK for Java v2 is a major rewrite of the v1 SDK code base built on top of Java 8+.
+The AWS IoT Device SDK for Java v2 is a major rewrite of the AWS IoT Device SDK for Java v1 code base built on top of Java 8+.
 It includes many updates, such as improved consistency, ease of use, more detailed information about client status, and an offline operation queue control.
 This guide describes the major features that are new in the v2 SDK, and provides guidance on how to migrate your code to v2 from v1 of the AWS IoT SDK for Java.